x

 Australian qualifications Points

-Any degree, diploma, or trade qualification earned in Australia after at least 2 years of study 5
+Any degree, diploma, or trade qualification earned in Australia after at least 2 years of study5

 Regional study